Shreyas20004/MasDocAI/README.md

 ## Project Setup

-This project is built using Vite.js for a fast development experience.
+This project is built using Vite.js for frontend development and Django for the backend.

 ### Prerequisites